leberrem/compose_gitlab_local/README.md

 ## prereqs

-Install docker on OS
+Install docker, make on LINUX

 add `172.0.0.1 gitlab.localhost.com` in your file `/etc/hosts`

 ## Login credentials

-The default user/password is root/password
+The default user is root and password is password

 ## Initialize and start gitlab stack